raymondshum/raymondshum/README.md

 # 👋 Hey, I'm Ray!

-I'm a Computer science Student at California State, Monterey Bay University.
-Right now, it feels like I'm learning a little bit about everything, which is great (and I guess my repositories reflect that)!

 My goal is to develop towards a professional career in DevOps and related fields.
 I'm always open to opportunities to learn, collaborate or contribute, so please feel free to contact me.

 ---